 When we reach out to those around us, we are letting someone know they are not alone and don’t have to be alone in their suffering.
 It can be as simple as asking someone if they are OK or how are they doing.
 To reach out is to let someone know you are there, available, and ready to help should the need arise.
 And yes, if you’re offering help, be prepared to offer it.

 A few years ago, I was on the edges of a full burnout blow up.
 But I refused to acknowledge it, let alone ask for help.
-Until a colleague told me she thinks what I was going was not OK.
-It was very hard to hear but it was exactly what I needed to kick start my recovery.
+Until a colleague told me she thinks what I was going through was not OK.
+That was very hard to hear but it was exactly what I needed to kick start my recovery.
 Sometimes when we are deep in our burnout, brain all fuzzy and oblivious to its grip on our lives, we need someone – on the outside – to reach out and help us see things we don’t see so clearly.

 2. The Power of Holding Space

-To hold space for someone is to bring our complete presence to the conversation without any judgment, pretense or expectations.
+To hold space for someone is to bring our complete presence to the conversation without any judgment or expectations.
 That means put away your phone (or any other distractions), let go of any predetermined ideas or opinions you might have about their situation and give your fullest attention to that person in front of you.